 Car Buyers' Footnote

-Obviously, there are still plenty
+Obviously, there are still plent

-of oz buyers who would rather own
+of car buyers who would rather ow

 their "wheels" from bumper to

 bumper, including tax, title and

-license.
-Darn the depreciation.
-Full
+license, Darn the depreciation, Ful

-current owners.
+speed ahead.
+Here's a timely tip fo

-In case you are still strugglin with a multiyear loan at an unma ageable rate, several banks as credit unions around the state as refinancing auto loans as low as ?
-Refinancing a \$10,000, four-year car loan now at a current rate of 11.9 percent to a new rate of 7.9 percent can save \$630 over the life of a loan. res and a tune up.
-Most of the loans carry no up-front fees.
+In case you are still strugglin with a multiyear loan at an unma ageable rate, several banks an credit unions around the state ar refinancing auto loans as low as 7. percent.

+That's more than enough for a set

+res and a tune-up.
+Most of these

+loans carry no up-front fees.
 Call your bank or credit union and check to see if they have special refinance rates.
-Some credit unions are not only lowering the barriers to new members, but also work closety with new car dealers for special trates or limited time sales to their embers.
-Leasing or buying, why make the perience trying? experience trying?

-Stephen N. Blaising, President of Financial Dynamics, Inc. of Dailes and a University Park resident, is a private economist, financial planner and registered investment adeisor.
+Some credit unions are not only lowering the barriers to new members, but also work closety with new car dealers for special rates or limited time sales to their experience trying?
+Stephen N. Blaising, President o, Financial Dynamics, Inc. of Dallas and a University Park resident, is a private economist, financial planner

+Leasing or buying, why make the experience trying?

 Repackaging seldom offers anything to the consumer, except additional hidden costs.
 Asking these six questions will unwrap the maze of hidden costs in any retail lease.

 What is the true cost of the lease?

 The issue here is to arrive at a real bottom-line cost.
 Find out if you owe another substantial payment before the title transfers.
-True cost includes the monthly payment Are there any installation costs?
+True cost includes the monthly payment

+Are there any installation costs?

 Up-front costs are often added to a lease long after a discussion of the "total costs."
 This is something most lessees don't notice.
 You'll be nagged by unexpected fees after surprising surcharge after "minor assessment," if you don't pay attention at the outset and press for answers.

 Security deposits

 Oftentimes a security deposit is nothing more than a cleverly disguised non-refundable fee.
 Make sure you understand this provision.

 (continues)

 Who pays for routine maintenance?

 Usually, the consumer has to pay for most maintenance in spite of what the salesman says.
 Bring your bifocals to check the fine print.

-Ask these three most common charges What is the charge for a late payment?
+Ask these three most common charges

+What is the charge for a late payment?
 What is the charge for use over the maximum use term?
 What is the cost of lease cancellation?
 You need to know how strict the lessor is.
 Does he send "the hook" on the first day of late payment or add a larcenous charge for your tardiness.
 Know the pain threshold in case circumstances or habit make you dilatory.
 Also, your situation may simply change in the second or third year of the lease: A transfer to Saudi Arabia, a divorce, a debilitating accident, extended travel abroad or marriage into an extended family that precludes the sports car.
 Any of a number of lifestyle changes may require an early out, or even the necessity of hanging on to that van, car or pickup truck just when you can't afford a new vehicle or commitment to another fouror five-year lease.

 Who's responsible for the insurance?